Chile cancels APEC trade summit and major climate gathering after riots

 “Such summits cannot be rescheduled at will, as heads of state have their agendas full,” he said.
 “The credibility of Chile as a serious international actor and interlocutor has been compromised, and will not be easy to recover.”

-Reporting by Marion Giraldo; additional reporting by Valerie Volcovici in Washington, Nina Chestney in London and Dave Graham in Mexico City; Writing by Aislinn Laing, Adam Jourdan and Dave Sherwood; Editing by Alistair Bell, Daniel Flynn and Rosalba O'Brien
+Reporting by Marion Giraldo; additional reporting by Valerie Volcovici in Washington, Nina Chestney in London, Dave Graham in Mexico City and Alvaro Murillo in San Jose; Writing by Aislinn Laing, Adam Jourdan and Dave Sherwood; Editing by Alistair Bell, Daniel Flynn and Rosalba O'Brien